 If a vehicle is in Florida for more than 90 days during a 365-day period (the days do not have to be consecutive), you must purchase personal injury protection and property damage liability limits.
 You must get at least the state minimum limits.
 See “Car insurance for snowbirds” for more information.

 Uninsured motorist coverage and penalties for driving in Florida without insurance

-Florida is second in the nation for the percent of uninsured drivers on the road – 24 percent.
-(Oklahoma is No. 1 with 26 percent.)
-That’s why it’s wise to carry uninsured motorist coverage.
+Florida leads the nation for the percentage of uninsured drivers on the road – 26.7% That’s why it’s wise to carry uninsured motorist coverage.
 It helps pays for damages when you’re in an accident with an uninsured driver.

 If you’re the one driving without coverage and you’re busted, you may have to pay a $30 fine and your registration and license may be suspended and your plates confiscated.
 You may also be required to file an SR-22 form.
 If your license and registration are suspended, you will have to pay a $150 reinstatement fee upon renewal.

 Seat belt law in Florida

 If you’re a driver or passenger and are ticketed for a seat belt violation, you will not get a point on your record; however, if the ticket is for a child restraint offense, it comes with three points.
 The fine is $30 per adult and $60 per child, plus administrative and court costs.